Ski fitness in Courchevel

-The anticipation of the first day on the mountain gets us excited about all sorts of things; the latest dump of snow, this season’s latest kit, what colour bobble hat to go for – but how much thought do we give to preparing ourselves physically?
+The anticipation of the first day on the mountain gets us excited about all sorts of things; the latest dump of snow, what to update for this season's kit – but how much thought do we give to preparing ourselves physically?

 - Around 80% of injuries are caused by falling